 This is a complete guide on how to use the Business Model Canvas.
 I have also included some downloads for high-quality pdf versions of the Business Model Canvas, the popular canvas created by Osterwalder and Pigneur.

-The Canvas is popular with entrepreneurs and intrapreneurs for business model innovation.
-Fundamentally, I find it delivers three things:
+The Business Model Canvas is popular with entrepreneurs and intrapreneurs for business model innovation.
+Fundamentally, it delivers three things:

 - Focus: It focuses on what’s important the fundamental business logic – what I mean does it all fit together.
 It quickly clarifies and demonstrates whether the pieces fit together to make a business worth investment.

 - Flexibility: Often I find that the original ideas get tweaked as the Business Model develops.
 This is particularly true when working in organizations and across different skill sets.

 - Transparency: Team can refer to it easily.
 It is an ongoing tool that facilitates discussion, debate and also requires further research.
 Further research can be around financials, segments, and partners.
 Often, once the business model is created there needs to be some initial validation.

 Strengths And Weaknesses Of The Business Model Canvas

 - Defines the main business components and their relationships.